movementlabsxyz/MIP/MD/md-20/README.md

 The total Gas required on the initiator side and the computation of this amount will also not be discussed here and has already been explored as part of [MD-17](https://github.com/movementlabsxyz/MIP/blob/6722c67a8434de07c6612e46b5a023b63ad8dcbd/MD/md-17/README.md)
 This MD deals only with the swap step of L2 $MOVE.
 When a user transfers from the L2 back to the L1, the [AtomicBridgeCounterpartyMOVE.sol](https://github.com/movementlabsxyz/movement/blob/andygolay/atomic-bridge-initiator-move/protocol-units/bridge/contracts/src/AtomicBridgeCounterpartyMOVE.sol) simply withdraws the ERC20 $MOVE from the pool and issues it back to the user.
-Because the ERC20 is not native gas paying ETH no swap needs to occur in this direction.
+Because the ERC20 is not native gas paying ETH no swap on the L1 needs to occur in this direction.
+However, a swap will occur on the L2.

 To summarise:
-L1 -> L2 : Lock-Mint-Swap
+L1 -> L2 : Lock->Mint->Swap
-L2 -> l1 : Lock-Mint
+L2 -> l1 : Swap->Lock->Mint

+It is worth highlighting, that the term Mint on the L1 is slightly innacurate.
+The L1 ERC20 MOVE is already minted prior to any transfers, no L1 mint transaction ever takes place during a bridge transfer.
+However, a mint _does_ occur on the L2.
+The L2 ERCO Move is only ever ether _locked in the pool_ or _withdrawn from the pool_.
+But, we can continue with this language as its used across the org.

 ## Definitions